Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 =============================

 Congratulations - you have finished the Cantera Matlab tutorial!
 You should now be ready to begin using Cantera on your own.
-Please see the 'Next Steps' section on the `Getting Started <index.html>`_ page, for assistance with intermediate and advanced Cantera functionality.
+Please see the Next Steps section on the `Getting Started <index.html#cantera-next-steps>`_ page, for assistance with intermediate and advanced Cantera functionality.
 Good luck!